-Information about program admission standards are available in each department/program office/website and on the Graduate School website
+Information about program admission standards is available in each department/program office/website and on the Graduate School website

 Section B: Provisional Admission

 An applicant not meeting the criteria for admission in Article III, Section A1 criteria a, b, or c may be recommended by the faculty for admission as a provisional student.
-The recommendation for admission as a provisional student must include a letter from the program/department/school stating the conditions which the student must meet in order to become a regular degree student.
-When the conditions for regular status are met, the program director must reclassify the student's status to fully admitted, and inform the student in writing.
+The recommendation for admission as a provisional student must include a letter from the program/department/school stating the conditions that the student must meet in order to become a graduate student with regular status.
+When the conditions for regular status are met, the program director must reclassify the student's status to fully admitted and inform the student in writing.